MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 (Source: page-43.pdf, page-147.pdf, page-153.pdf, page-39.pdf)
 ```

+> [!TIP]
+> If you're continuing on with the tutorial, remember to restore the prompt to its previous value (`You are an AI assistant that helps users learn from the information found in the source material`).

 Changing parameters and prompts affects the response from the LLM.
 As you explore on your own, keep the following tips in mind:

 - Raising the `top` value can exhaust available quota on the model.
 If there's no quota, an error message is returned or the model might return "I don't know".